odoo/documentation/content/applications/sales/crm/acquire_leads/lead_mining.rst

    :align: center

-When choosing to target Companied and their contacts you can choose the contacts you are getting based on Role or Seniority.
+When choosing to target Companies and their contacts you can choose the contacts you are getting based on Role or Seniority.
 When getting contact information make sure to be aware of the latest EU regulation, get more information about General Data Protection Regulation on
 `Odoo GDPR <http://odoo.com/gdpr>`__,